-Another note.
-Yes, another note about the illnesses going around your kids’ school.
+Another email.
+Yes, another email about the illnesses going around your kids’ school.
 Croup.
 Strep.
-Stomach bug.
+Flu.
 RSV - Respiratory syncytial virus.
 Just reading the words is enough to send mamas and daddies into a panic.
-The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
-So what can you do to help make sure your family is safe?
+The CDC reported that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+So what can you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
 Additionally, the American College of Allergists report that 50% of all sicknesses are either caused or aggravated by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutant substances (cleaning agents, poorly maintained or dirty heating and cooling or humidification systems, tobacco, etc)
+- Pollutant substances (cleaning agents, improperly maintained or dirty heating and cooling or humidification devises, tobacco, etc)

-So all this data – so what?
+So all this data – what does it mean?
 What do you do?
-How can you make sure you and your kids aren’t breathing contaminated, virus-inducing air?
+How can you make sure you and your kids aren’t breathing sullied, sickness-inducing air?